lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 - Objects that emit events, such as DOM events
 - Libraries like observables and signals

-The Task controller deals in promises, so no matter the shape of your async API you'll adapt it to promises to use with Task.
+The Task controller deals in promises, so no matter the shape of your async API you can adapt it to promises to use with Task.

 ## What is a task?